-Distribution of targeted invitations to the consultation meeting or a hearing is an important element of the preparation process and is based on the list of participants that is compiled and agreed in advance of the consultation.
-Invitations may be sent both to certain individuals that have been specifically identified as relevant stakeholders (e.g. representatives of government ministries and agencies) and as public invitees (e.g. addressed to initiative and professional bodies, local organizations, and other public entities).
-Text of individual invitations can be tailored to reflect the specifics of an invitee and their role in the process, whereas the text of public invitations normally indicates general details.
+• Distribution of targeted invitations to the consultation meeting or a hearing is an important element of the preparation process and is based on the list of participants that is compiled and agreed in advance of the consultation.
+Invitations may be sent both to certain individuals that have been specifically identified as relevant stakeholders (e.g. representatives of government ministries and agencies) and as public invitees (e.g. addressed to initiative and professional bodies, local organizations, and other public entities)..
 Means of distributing the invitations should be appropriate to the customary methods of communication that prevail for the stakeholder.
-Depending on the availability and technical feasibility, the following means of distribution can be used: direct mail (post); as an inclusion with other existing public mailings, utility bills, or circulates from a local authority.
-The invitation should typically contain a clear request for confirmation of the participation, also specifying a date by which the confirmation is expected.
-All invitations that were sent out are tracked in order to determine and manage the response rate.
-If no response has been received, the invitation can be followed up by a telephone call or e-mail where possible.
+The various means of distribution that can be used includes direct mail (post); other existing public mailings, utility bills, or circulars from a local authority.
+All invitations that are sent can be tracked in order to determine and manage the response rate.
+If no response has been received, the invitation can be followed up by a telephone call or email where possible.

-4.5 Description of Engagement Methods
+4.3 Description of Engagement Methods

 International standards increasingly emphasize the importance of a consultation being 'free, prior and informed', which implies an accessible and unconstrained process that is accompanied by the timely provision of relevant and understandable information.
-In order to fulfil this requirement, a range of consultation methods are applied that specifically focus on this approach.
+In order to fulfil this requirement, a range of consultation methods are applied.

-A summary description of the engagement methods and techniques that will be applied by project developer is provided in Error!
-Reference source not found. below.
+A summary description of the engagement methods and techniques that will be applied by project developer is provided below.
 The summary presents a variety of approaches to facilitate the processes of information provision, information feedback as well as participation and consultation.

-An attendance list should be made available at the commencement of all engagement activities in order to record all participants who are present at the meeting and their affiliation.
+An attendance list should be made available at the commencement of all engagement activities in order to record all participants who are present at the meeting.
 Wherever possible, attendees' signatures should be obtained as a proof of their participation.
 Details of the attendees who were not initially on the list (e.g. those participating in place of somebody else, or general public) should be included in addition to those who have registered for the meeting in advance.

 In most cases and as a general practice, the introductory initial part of the meeting should be delivered in a format that is readily understandable to the audience of laypersons and should be free of excessive technical jargon.
 If necessary, preference should be given, whenever possible, to the oral and visual methods of communication (including presentations, pictorials, illustrations, graphics and animation) accompanied by hand-out materials imparting the relevant information in understandable terms rather than as text laden with technical intricacies.
-Where technical specifics of the project's particular activities or solutions are required to be delivered in a greater level of detail, it will be ensured that the information conveyed remains comprehensible to all members of the audience and that the description of complex technicalities is adapted to their level of understanding, thereby enabling productive feedback and effective discussion.

-If a large audience is expected to attend a public meeting or a hearing, necessary arrangements will be made to ensure audibility and visibility of the presentation and any demonstrations involved.
+If a large audience is expected to attend a public meeting or a hearing, necessary arrangements will be made to ensure audibility and visibility of the presentations.
 This includes provision of a microphone, proper illumination, projector, places allocated for the wheelchair users, etc.